 Enjoy an array of cutting-edge technology with the Palisade and Ascent!
 Even on entry level trims, these impressive vehicles offer eight inch touchscreens while higher trim levels bump you up to a luxurious 10.25 inches, plus options like Android Auto & Apple CarPlay connectivity, integrated navigation systems for ultimate convenience and Harman Kardon sound systems to fill the cabin with 12 speakers that make every road trip spectacular.
 It's all waiting in your perfect ride.

 Subaru has put in four USB ports in its first few Ascent trims.
 The higher ones benefit from having an additional pair of USB ports that third-row passengers can use.
 Like Hyundai, Subaru uses Harman Kardon sound equipment, and the top Ascent trim has an audio system that consists of 14 Harman Kardon speakers.

-First of all, the Palisade comes standard with blind-spot and rear cross-traffic collision-avoidance assist programs.
-It further has a driver attention warning program and a feature that lets people know when they can safely exit the vehicle after parallel parking.
+Hyundai is a company that's been making great strides and has been able to equip its vehicles with many impressive components.
+The Palisade comes standard with blind-spot and rear cross-traffic collision-avoidance assist programs, along with a driver attention warning program and a feature that lets people know when they can safely exit the vehicle after parallel parking.
 It has a rear occupant alert system, which can hopefully prevent an incident from occurring in which a pet or small child is left alone in the back seat.
-Higher Palisade trims have a more advanced form of adaptive cruise control called Highway Driving Assist, and they can have surround view monitors and heads-up displays.
+Higher Palisade trims have a more advanced form of adaptive cruise control called Highway Driving Assist, and they can have to surround-view monitors and heads-up displays.